spinastro/chemical_clocks/README.md

 In [chemical_clocks.ipynb](chemical_clocks.ipynb) I am using a XGBoost regressor to predict the age of stars.
 The Machine Learning algorithm is trained over a sample of star whose ages and chemical abundances of different elements (iron, oxygen, barium, sodium, magnesium, yittrium, and titatium) are well known.

-The figure below show the result of the modelling: the predicted age is plotted as a function of the actual age.
+The figure below shows the results of this modelling: the predicted age is plotted as a function of the actual age.
+As expected, there is an excellent relation between the two.
 ![fig](chemical_clock.png)